Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/pm/intel_idle.rst

 a particular processor model in it depends on whether or not it recognizes that processor model and may also depend on information coming from the platform firmware.
-[To understand ``intel_idle`` it is necessary to know how ``CPUIdle`` works in general, so this is the time to get familiar with Documentation/admin-guide/pm/cpuidle.rst if you have not done that yet.]
+[To understand ``intel_idle`` it is necessary to know how ``CPUIdle`` works in general, so this is the time to get familiar with :doc:`cpuidle` if you have not done that yet.]

 ``intel_idle`` uses the ``MWAIT`` instruction to inform the processor that the logical CPU executing it is idle and so it may be possible to put some of the